Krushna-Nanda/University_exam/CN/randomanium.md

 1. **Duplicate ACKs** are a signal of packet loss.
 2. **Three duplicate ACKs** trigger **Fast Retransmit**, which resends the lost packet immediately.
 3. This reduces waiting time compared to relying solely on timeouts.

+# handshake

+Certainly!
+Here's a professional explanation of the **Three-Way Handshake**:

+---

+### **Three-Way Handshake - Professional Explanation:**

+1. **Step 1: SYN (Synchronization)**
+   - The sender initiates the connection by sending a **SYN** (synchronize) packet to the receiver.
+This indicates the sender’s desire to establish a connection and begins the handshake process.

+2. **Step 2: SYN-ACK (Acknowledgment)**
+   - The receiver responds with a **SYN-ACK** (synchronize-acknowledge) packet.
+This serves two purposes:
+     - It acknowledges the sender's **SYN** packet by incrementing the sequence number.
+     - It also sends its own **SYN** to signal readiness for connection.

+3. **Step 3: ACK (Acknowledgment)**
+   - The sender acknowledges the receiver's **SYN-ACK** packet by sending an **ACK** (acknowledge) packet.
+This final step completes the handshake and establishes the connection between the sender and receiver, allowing data transfer to begin.

+---

+### **Summary:**
+- The Three-Way Handshake ensures that both parties agree to and are ready for communication before data transfer begins.
+This process helps establish a reliable connection and synchronization between the sender and receiver.